nutanix/nutanix.ansible/README.md

 > For the 1.8.0 release of the ansible plugin, it will have N-1 compatibility with the Nutanix Database Service (ERA).
 This release was tested against NDB versions v2.5.0 and v2.5.1

 > For the 1.9.0 release of the ansible plugin, it was tested against NDB versions v2.5.0.2

+> For the 1.9.1 release of the ansible plugin, it was tested against NDB versions v2.5.1.1

 NDB based examples : https://github.com/nutanix/nutanix.ansible/tree/main/examples/ndb